 Project Lead the Way(PLTW) is a project-based STEM curriculum with three strands that span grades K-12: computer science, engineering, and biomedical science.
 The curriculum is packaged into modules and each module guides students through the Project Lead the Way Design Process: Ask, Explore, Model, Evaluate, and Explain.

-To earn this badge, you will need to collect and submit two sets of evidence demonstrating your effective use of the Project Lead the Way curriculum.
+To earn this microcredential you will need to collect and submit two sets of evidence demonstrating your effective use of the Project Lead the Way curriculum.
 You will also complete a short written or video reflective analysis.

 You will be charged $25 by the badge provider.
 You'll be charged at the point you submit your badge for final review.